social-media-prediction/SMHP_PredictionChallenge/README.md

     to be released

-#### If you intend to publish results that use the information and resources provided by SMP Challenge, please include the following references:
+#### If you intend to publish results that use the information and resources provided by SMHP Challenge, please include the following references:
 ```
 @inproceedings{Wu2017DTCN,
   title={Sequential Prediction of Social Media Popularity with Deep Temporal Context Networks},